bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-code-push.md

 - builds
 - triggers
 - git
-summary: You can set up triggers so that every time code is pushed to the specified branch of your repository, a build is automatically triggered on Bitrise.
+description: You can set up triggers so that every time code is pushed to the specified branch of your repository, a build is automatically triggered on Bitrise.
 redirect_from: []
 menu: